- Lawyers can be regarded as entrepreneurs just like any other business innovators.

 7) Law Firms Provide a Structure That Is Conducive to Success Compared to Being a Solo Practitioner

 Law firms have a whole series of processes in place that makes them successful.

 - They put an emphasis on billable hours to ensure the work is done or “created” so that bills and salaries get paid.

 - They reward partners disproportionately according to who brings in business and have systems in place to extract the maximum amount of money from them for the lowest cost.

-- They market for a variety of practice groups, which insulates them to some extent in different economic climates (to keep billable hours and work coming).
+- Their marketing strategy for a variety of practice groups insulates them to some extent in different economic climates (to keep billable hours and work coming).

 - They have finance, human resources, marketing, and other departments that make the firm function.

 - They constantly push out poor performers and bring in high performers.